Spicy. Salty. Savoury. Smoky. Asian grilled chicken wings. Delicious. And dead easy.

 Plus you get a bit of smoke flavour.
 It’s goodness on top of goodness.
 How can that not be great?

 That’s a great technique any time you are grilling chicken with skin.
-Make sure you have a drip pan under the indirect zone.
+Always put a drip pan under the indirect zone.
 That makes for way easier clean up.
 And no surprise grease fires next time you fire up your grill.

 Asian grilled chicken wings are crazy easy to make.
 Toss the wings with a bit of fish sauce and some chili paste.
 A bit of granulated garlic for that little extra something.
 Grill them up.
 Garnish and eat.